d-wid/pipewire-eq-startup-script/README.md

 # pipewire-eq-startup-script
 Simple-ish script which starts an equaliser (or whatever sound effects are available) under pipewire and connects it to real output device(s) as well as a virtual device used to relay applications' sound to it.
 Two variants have been uploaded with the only difference being whether it's setup [for calfjackhost](https://github.com/d-wid/pipewire-eq-startup-script/blob/main/start-calf.sh) or [for one of the lsp-plugins](https://github.com/d-wid/pipewire-eq-startup-script/blob/main/start-lspeq.sh).

-While There are apps like qjackctl, Helvum or Catia which can be used instead I like the idea of being able to stick with Pavucontrol and not needing to use extra applications and not needing to download something from outside my distro's default repository for this particular task.
+While There are apps like qjackctl, Helvum or Catia which can be used instead I like the idea of being able to stick with Pavucontrol without needing to use extra applications or download something from outside my distribution's default repository for this particular task.

 Pulseeffects is perhaps the better solution for my personal needs, but right now my system doesn't play well with it when using Pipewire for audio, it seems.